jafermarq/FedorAS/README.md

 ## How to run FedorAS from scratch
 FedorAS is comprised of three stages: (1) Federated Supernet training; (2) search; (3) per-tier federated finetuning.
 The default way of running FedorAS is by letting all three stages run one after another.
 If you have a supernet, you can skip stage (1) and do the search directly (see the last example command below).
 If you already know which model in the supernet you want to extract you can do so too (see the next section in the readme.)
 Throughout this project we make extensive use of [AwesomeYAML](https://github.com/SamsungLabs/awesomeyaml), a library that extends YAML making it a versatile configuration tool.

 Here we describe how to launch CIFAR-10 experiments.
 You can follow a similar logic for CIFAR-100, SpeechCommands and Shakespeare.
 If the datasets/partitions are not found they will be downloaded.
-We provide a pre-trained supernet for CIFAR-10 for LDA=1.0 and 100 clients in the `releases` found in this repo ([click here](https://github.com/SamsungLabs/FedorAS/releases/latest))

 ```bash